Electric dipole moments of baryons with bottom quarks: How large are the EDMs?

 for the qEDM, qCEDM, 4q, and 4qLR operator, respectively.
 The smallness of the last term is explained by the factor of $\text{Re}(V_{ub})$.
 These estimates involve a sizeable uncertainty.
 Nevertheless, they can be used to determine the reach of a potential program to measure the EDMs of bottom-quark baryons.
 To get an idea of the uncertainty we used a Monte Carlo (MC) sampling of the LECs that appear in the EDM expressions.
 For instance, for the qEDM operator we rescaled the LECs

 and vary the dimensionless constants $\tilde c_{1,2}$ between $[-3, +3]$.
-We use this procedure for all LECs appearing in the EDM expression and obtain the ranges for the various EDMs for each CP-odd source in Tables~\ref{MCEDM-Antitriplet} and~\ref{MCEDM-Sextet}.
+After the MC sampling we obtain a list of different values for the qEDM contribution from which we compute the mean value and the standard deviation.
+We use this procedure for all LECs appearing in the EDM expression and obtain the mean values and standard deviations for the various EDMs for each CP-odd source in Tables~\ref{MCEDM-Antitriplet} and~\ref{MCEDM-Sextet}.
+The MC method is just a tool to determine roughly in what range we can expect an EDM for the various sources at a given scale $\Lambda$.

 In Table~\ref{MCEDM-Antitriplet} we collect the different contributions to the EDMs of the anti-triplet states.
 For each source, we get, unsurprisingly, results that vary around zero with a spread given by the NDA estimates.
 There is roughly an order-of-magnitude uncertainty.
 As expected, the qEDM dominates, whereas the 4qLR-term gives the smallest contribution.
 The standard deviations for all contributions are relatively large, which is explained by the wide range of the dimensionless constants which was used in the MC sampling.
 The same observations can also be drawn from Table~\ref{MCEDM-Sextet}.
 In the case that all four dimension-six operators contribute at the same BSM scale $\Lambda$, we can take a look at the resulting size of the EDM by adding up the single contributions.
-Taking the $\Lambda_{b}^0$ baryon as an example, the total EDM would be
+Taking the $\Omega_{b}^{-}$ baryon as an example, the total EDM would be

-This value is of course not to be understood as a clear prediction, but as an estimate for the range where the EDM of the $\Lambda_{b}^0$ baryon can be found by future experiments.
+This value is of course not to be understood as a clear prediction, but as an estimate for the range where the EDM of the $\Omega_{b}^{-}$ baryon can be found.
+The experiment would involve the positively charged anti-baryons (e.g. $\Omega_{b}^{+}$) whose EDMs are the same as the corresponding baryons by CPT.
+The errors here reflect the uncertainty on the hadronic theory and, while the error band includes zero, nothing would indicate a vanishing matrix element.
 For the qEDM and qCEDM operators, indirect limits have been set from the EDM of the neutron and diamagnetic atoms \cite{Braaten:1990zt,Chien:2015xha,Gisbert:2019ftm,Haisch:2021hcg}.
 We do not compare these limits here in detail as the indirect limits are plagued by sizeable uncertainties as well (mainly from matrix elements connecting the three-gluon Weinberg operator to the neutron EDM) and assume that there are not other contributions to the neutron EDM (for instance from EDMs or CEDMs of light quarks).
 Our main goal here is to assess the reach of a potential experimental program to measure the EDMs of bottom-quark baryons.